You will be sent full details about your civil ceremony once you have both given notice.

 Your age, occupation and address may have changed since you gave notice.
 The Registration Officers will ask for your current information, valid on the day of marriage / civil partnership.
 If different responses are given regarding your name, gender or marital status, documentary evidence will need to be produced before the marriage / civil partnership can proceed.

-You will be asked for your Mother's full name and occupation, and your natural Father's full name and occupation.
-These details will be recorded on the civil partnership schedule and on your certificates.
+You will be asked for your parents' full names and occupations.
+These details will be recorded on the schedule and on your certificates.
+You

 Witnesses can be relatives or friends, but it is not a legal requirement that they are known to you.
 They are not required to bring identification, and we do not need to know who they are in advance.
 Your witnesses must be over 18 years of age and able to speak and understand English.
 If either of you require an interpreter this person must also act as a witness.
 They must be present for the entire ceremony.
 Unfortunately, the Registration Officers cannot act as witnesses or provide witnesses for you.

 Any music or readings used in a civil ceremony must be free from any religious connotations.

 You can select three tracks; one for the entrance, one for the signing of the register / schedule, and one for your exit from the ceremony room.